CapitaineJSparrow/emusak-ui/README.md

 ### Features

-* Add one or multiple Ryujinx folders (where `Ryujinx.exe` is located) to manage mainline, portable and LDN build if any
+* Add one or multiple Ryujinx folders (where `Ryujinx.exe` is located) to manage different builds (such as mainline, portable, LDN, etc.)
 * List your game library
 * Display your local shaders count & EmuSAK shaders count (to download them if you have fewer shaders)
 * Update firmware
 * Update production keys
-* Download save for specific game
+* Download saves for a specific game
-* Download shaders for specific game
+* Download shaders for a specific game
-* Downloads mods for specific game
+* Downloads mods for a specific game
 * You can share shaders in just one click if you have more shaders than EmuSAK

-Todo :

-- [ ] Add shaders download for yuzu
-- [ ] Add cloud saves using Google drive if possible
-- [ ] Add ryujinx PTC sharing
-- [ ] Amiibos for yuzu
-- [ ] Notify when there is a game update
-- [ ] Add PPA for Ubuntu users

 ### Contributing